Candied And Sugared Cranberries

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.

-If you try this easy Sugared Cranberries recipe or any other of my recipes on Meal Planning blueprints, then don’t forget to rate the recipe and leave a comment below!
+If you try this easy Sugared Cranberries or Candied Cranberries recipe or any other of my recipes on Meal Planning blueprints, then don’t forget to rate the recipe and leave a comment below!
 I read all the comments and respond!

-- Recoat Before Serving: If the sugar fades or gets a little sticky after sitting for a while, roll them in a fresh layer of sugar before serving.
-It’s an easy way to bring them back to their frosty glory.
+- Refresh Before Serving: If the sugar dulls or gets sticky after sitting, toss them in a little fresh sugar to revive the look.

 Ways to Use Sugared Cranberries